frankheat/offsecnotes/content/android/frida/working with java code/index.md

 ```

 {{< hint style=tips >}}
-**Tip**: if you don't know what are the overload available, try to hook the method without the overload.
+If you don't know what are the overload available, try to hook the method without the overload.
 Frida automatically tell you that the method has more than one overload and it will show you the ones available.
 {{< /hint >}}

 ---